Malynda Hale: 2022-Present: God and His Gun and other projects

-Activism and Faith
+Activism and faith

 Hale has always been an avid supporter of causes in which she believes.
-She's a fervent advocate of the LGBT community and marriage equality and has been throughout her career.
-Along the same lines, she is also actively involved in increasing education about interracial relationships, being in one herself.
+She' is an advocate of the LGBT community and marriage equality.
+She is actively involved in increasing education about interracial relationships, being in one herself.
 Hale is also a vegan, and is the spokeswoman for cosmetic company Valana Minerals vegan makeup company.
-She is also a vocal supporter of the Black Lives Matter movement.
-On July 15, 2016, Malynda released a video for a new song called "We Run" in support of the movement.
+She is a supporter of the Black Lives Matter movement.
+On July 15, 2016, Hale released a video for a new song called "We Run" in support of the movement.
 She has also supported the Save a Child's Heart foundation.
-In the fall of 2016 Malynda appeared on NBC's The More You Know segment of Naturally Danny Tseo as an inspiring woman who wants to inspire other women.
+In the fall of 2016 Hale appeared on NBC's The More You Know segment of Naturally Danny Tseo as an inspiring woman who wants to inspire other women.
 The segment was sponsored by Alex and Ani.
-In May 2017 Malynda joined the cast for Concert 4 America: Stand Up, Sing Out! directed by Seth Rudetsky and sang alongside Jane Lynch, Wayne Brady, Melissa Manchester and many others.
+Malynda has twice joined the cast for Concert 4 America: Stand Up, Sing Out! directed by Seth Rudetsky and sang alongside Jane Lynch, Wayne Brady, Melissa Manchester.
 Concert 4 America is a one night only concert event that supports non-profit organizations as they work to protect the human rights, civil rights, and the environment of all Americans.
-She returned to the stage with the cast in September 2019.

 Hale was born and raised in the church and stays active in her church community.
 She identifies herself as a Progressive Christian.
 While in New York she was an assistant worship leader at Journey Metro Church, and she was a member of the choir and featured soloist at Broadway United Methodist Church during her time in Chicago.
-In Los Angeles, she was the worship leader at Hollywood United Methodist Church-North Campus in Toluca Lake, now named Harmony Toluca Lake, for 4 years.
+In Los Angeles, she was the worship leader at Hollywood United Methodist Church-North Campus in Toluca Lake, now named Harmony Toluca Lake, for four years.
 Twice a month she led a small group at the church entitled Courageous Conversations that focused on social justice through the eyes of Jesus.

-She currently serves as a Curriculum and Development consultant for R.O.C.
-Era Organization that puts mentoring and performing arts programs into the inner city and is on the board for the Religious Coalition for Reproductive Choice.

-Malynda has recently used her platform to speak out against antisemitism, and was a featured commentator on CNN discussing the controversy and backlash with Kanye West.
+In 2024 leading up to the election she created Christians for Kamala with Author and Pastor John Pavlovitz.

+Hale has spoken out against antisemitism, and was a featured commentator on CNN discussing the controversy and backlash with Kanye West.
+In 2023 she interviewed Oscar Grants mom and the Oscar Grant Foundation for TVOne and had an article featured in The Daily Beast entitled "What Would Jesus Do?: Not What the MAGA right is Doing".
+In 2025, Hale joined a coalition of Jewish and black community leaders, along with Holocaust survivors, at a ceremony marking the 80th anniversary of the liberation of Auschwitz concentration camp, held at Auschwitz concentration camp and hosted by the Auschwitz Jewish Center in Oświęcim.
+She was joined by political analyst Van Jones, businessman Robert F. Smith and author John Hope Bryant.
+She is also a Builders Movement Partner with the Builders Movement Non Profit founded by Dan Lubetsky.